WBK-Robotics/pybullet_industrial/paper.md

 ## Robot objects

-The `RobotBase` class builds upon PyBullets URDF (Universal Robot Description Format) import feature which allows the loading of dynamic multibody robot models.
-The class adds several convenient interfaces which allow the setting and measuring of joint and endeffector states.
-This latter allows the user to reposition the endeffector without worrying about the underlying kinematics.
+The `RobotBase` class builds upon PyBullets URDF (Universal Robot Description Format) [@urdf] import feature which allows the loading of dynamic multibody robot models.
+The class adds several convenient interfaces which allow the setting and measuring of joint and end effector states.
+This latter allows the user to reposition the end effector without worrying about the underlying kinematics.
 The list of interfaces includes:

-- A joint state interface that allows the user to set and read joint positions, velocities and torques.
+- A joint state interface that allows the user to set and read joint positions, velocities, and torques.
-- A endeffector state interface that allows the user to set and read the endeffector position, orientation and velocity.
+- A end effector state interface that allows the user to set and read the end effector position, orientation, and velocity.
+The inverse kinematics is in this case calculated using PyBullets built-in inverse kinematics solver.
 - A world state interface that allows the user to set and read the world position and orientation of the robot base.

-## Endeffector Tools
+## end effector Tools

-Endeffector tools are the main novelty of this library and implement various process models.
+end effector tools are the main novelty of this library and implement various process models.
-An `EndeffectorTool` object can be coupled with a robot attaching it at the flange of the endeffector.
+An `EndeffectorTool` object can be coupled with a robot attaching it to the flange of the end effector.
-The tool provides a positioning interface that automatically calls the endeffector interface of a coupled robot making it easy to reposition the tool center point in space.
+The tool provides a positioning interface that automatically calls the end effector interface of a coupled robot making it easy to reposition the tool center point in space.

 Note that coupling and decoupling of tools can be done during runtime to simulate tool quick changes common in complex manufacturing cells.